-You can now install Percona Server by running:
+You can now install Percona Server for MySQL by running:

 Percona yum Testing repository¶

 Download the packages of the desired series for your architecture from the download page.
 The easiest way is to download bundle which contains all the packages.
-Following example will download Percona Server 5.7.10-3 release packages for CentOS 7:
+Following example will download Percona Server for MySQL 8.0.13-3 release packages for CentOS 7:

 You should then unpack the bundle to get the packages:

-After you unpack the bundle you should see the following packages:
+After you unpack the bundle you should see the following packages when running

-Now you can install Percona Server 5.7 by running:
+Now you can install Percona Server for MySQL 8.0 by running:

-This will install only packages required to run the Percona Server 5.7.
-Optionally you can install TokuDB storage engine by adding the
+This will install only packages required to run the Percona Server for MySQL

 To install all the packages (for debugging, testing, etc.) you should run: